FabianPieroth/DRL-in-multi-stage-games/README.md

 ## Setup

-Note: These setup instructions assume a linux-based OS and uses python 3.8.10 (or higher).
+Note: These setup instructions assume a linux-based OS and uses python 3.9.21.

-Install `virtualenv` (or whatever you prefer for virtual envs)
+If necessary, install `virtualenv` (or whatever you prefer for virtual envs)
 ```bash
 sudo apt-get install virtualenv
 ```